πŸ”΄ Live UK Medicine Shortage Alerts:

 NHS Drug Shortages List 2026: Complete UK Medicine Shortage Tracker

-As of March 2026, MediWatch is tracking 218 active medicine shortages across the UK.
-This page provides the most comprehensive, up-to-date guide to the NHS drug shortage list — covering the most critical current shortages, how to browse the full A-Z list, which categories are worst affected, and how to check whether your specific medicine is in short supply.
+MediWatch is currently tracking 21 active official shortage rows across the UK.
+This page explains how the live NHS drug shortage list works, how to browse the A-Z medicine pages, which official sources are checked, and how to check whether your specific medicine is in short supply.

 Daily checks of DHSC and NHSBSA data